slorg1/glyphs/README.md

     issues = my_json_dict['issues']

     if issues:
-        # add a lot of code to check if the type returns works for you
+        # add a lot of code to check if the type returns worked for you
         # add a lot of code to handle exceptions

         for issue in issues: